 One of the best ways to experience maximum immersion in sim racing is to use a VR headset.
-The technology of modern VR headsets allows for a wide FOV that can make you feel like you really are in the car, but there are some things to do that will make sure you get the best experience possible.
+The technology of modern VR headsets allows for a wide FOV that can make you feel like you really are in the car, but there are some tips to bear in mind to improve your VR sim racing experience.

-Our top 5 tips for VR sim racing are:
+Our 5 essential tips for VR sim racing are:

 5 Tips For VR Sim Racing